(This devotion is day ten of a 30-Day Thanksgiving Challenge. Each day includes a daily reading that will be accompanied by a post on this blog.)

 - Pride: I’ve done all these good things; God should give me the things I want.
 He owes me.

 - Idolatry: I desire something so much that I’ll sin to get it or sin if I don’t get it.

-- Discontentment: I don’t want what I have or I want what others have.
+- Discontentment: I don’t want what I have, or I want what others have.

 - Forgetfulness: I fail to remember the many good and mighty things God has done for me.

-- Grace: God has not given me what I deserve (mercy) and given me many things I don’t deserve (grace).
+- Grace: God has not given me what I deserve (mercy) and has given me many things I don’t deserve (grace).